allenai/natural-instructions/tasks/README.md

 `task1305_kpa_keypoint_matching_journalism_topic` | Given an argument and a keypoint under the topic "We should subsidize journalism", answer if the keypoint summarizes the argument | Classification
 `task1306_kpa_keypoint_matching_space_exploration_topic` | Given an argument and a keypoint under the topic "We should subsidize space exploration", answer if the keypoint summarizes the argument | Classification
 `task1307_kpa_keypoint_matching_vocational_education_topic` | Given an argument and a keypoint under the topic "We should subsidize vocational education", answer if the keypoint summarizes the argument | Classification
+`task1308_amazonreview_category_classification` | You're given a review from Amazon and category of the product based on the review, classify whether review match the category. | Classification
+`task1309_amazonreview_summary_classification` | You're given a review from Amazon and summary of the review, classify whether summary match the original review. | Classification
+`task1310_amazonreview_rating_classification` | You're given a review from Amazon.
+Your task is to generate a rating for the product on a scale of 1-5 based on the review. | Classification
+`task1311_amazonreview_rating_classification` | You're given a review from Amazon and rating of the review, classify whether rating match the review. | Classification
+`task1312_amazonreview_polarity_classification` | You are given a review of Amazon's food products.
+Your task is to divide them into two classes: negative or positive. | Classification
+`task1313_amazonreview_polarity_classification` | You're given a review from Amazon and polarity of the review, classify whether review match the polarity. | Classification
 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation `task1315_find_range_array` | Given a list of integers, find the range of the list  | Answer Generation `task1316_remove_duplicates_string` | Given a string, remove all the duplicate characters from the string  | Answer Generation